- French Speaking Information

 Switzerland has three official languages: French, Swiss German and Italian.
 Switzerland was a loose confederation of states within the Holy Roman Empire since the Middle Ages; it gained its independence in 1648.

 Most inhabitants in Switzerland are bilingual, learning at least one of the other languages in school.
 French is mostly spoken in the West, with about 20% of the Swiss population being francophone.

 Two French bastions in the UK

-A little closer to home, the Channel island groups of Guernsey and Jersey have a fairly large French-speaking population.
+The English Channel island groups of Guernsey and Jersey have a fairly large French-speaking population.
 They are Crown dependencies just off the coast of Normandy and not an official part of the European Union.
 English is the official language, but a local dialect of Norman (the French spoken in Normandy), Sercquiais, is spoken on Sark.

 French Speaking African Countries

 Throughout French history, there were two waves of colonial expansion.
 The first established colonies in the Americas, of which very few survived the aftermath of the French Revolution and Napoleon’s monetary needs.
 The second wave did not start until after 1830 but soon became one of the largest in the world.

 After wars in Vietnam and Algeria, most of the colonies were de-colonised fairly peacefully during the sixties.
 Many of them were on the continent of Africa, and an echo remains of the old colonial power where French remains an official language.